Spectra of units for periodic ring spectra and group completion of graded E-infinity spaces: Introduction

 \section{Introduction}

 Having a notion of units for ring spectra is useful in connection with algebraic \mbox{$K$-theory} and Thom spectra.
 Sufficiently commutative ring spectra give rise to spectra of units.
 This was first made precise by May, Quinn, Ray, and Tornehave~\cite{May_ring_spaces} who defined a spectrum of units associated with an $E_{\infty}$ ring spectrum and showed how it controls its orientations.
-Ando, Blumberg, Gepner, Hopkins, and Rezk~\cite{Ando-B-G-H-R_units-Thom} recently generalized this by giving an extensive treatment of units, Thom spectra, and orientation theory both in the context of structured ring spectra and of $\infty$-categories.
+Ando, Blumberg, Gepner, Hopkins, and Rezk~\cite{ABGHR_Thom-infinity,ABGHR_Thom-rigid} generalized this by giving an extensive treatment of units, Thom spectra, and orientation theory in the context of structured ring spectra and $\infty$-categories.

-However, all these approaches to a spectrum of units have a disadvantage when it comes to periodic ring spectra: They do not see the difference between a periodic ring spectrum and its connective cover.
-The aim of the present paper is to introduce a spectrum of units that detects periodicity.
+In joint work with Schlichtkrull~\cite{Sagave-S_diagram}, we introduced the \emph{graded units} $\GLoneJof{E}$ of a commutative symmetric ring spectrum $E$.
+One key feature of these graded units is that they detect the difference between a periodic ring spectrum and its connective cover, which is essential for applications to logarithmic ring spectra (that are outlined at the end of this introduction).
+The object $\GLoneJof{E}$ can be viewed as a space valued lax symmetric monoidal on a certain indexing category $\cJ$.
+One aim of the present paper is to explain how this approach to graded units leads to \emph{spectra} of graded units that detect periodicity.
 To this end, we construct a functor

 Here $\cC\Spsym$ is the category of commutative symmetric ring spectra, $\GammaS$ is the category of $\Gamma$-spaces in the sense of Segal, and $\bof{\cJ}$ is a certain explicit $\Gamma$-space coming from a symmetric monoidal category.
 The spectrum associated with $\bof{\cJ}$ is an $\Omega$-spectrum that is stably equivalent to the sphere spectrum, i.e., an $\Omega$-spectrum with zeroth space $QS^0 \simeq \Omega^{\infty}\Sigma^{\infty}S^0$.
 Since $\Gamma$-spaces model connective spectra, the category $\GammaS/\bof{\cJ}$ is a convenient model for the category of connective spectra over the sphere spectrum.
 We explain below why it is reasonable for a spectrum of units to take values in this category, rather than just in connective or non-connective spectra.